 Since June 30, 2021, community halls are open.
 Each person present must, however, make sure to keep a distance of one meter at all times from other people, wash their hands and clean the surfaces they have used before leaving.

 - It is important to wash your hands regularly with soap and water, or by disinfecting them with an alcohol-based solution (gel).

 - Keep your distance.
-Keep a distance of at least 2 meters (about 6 feet) from other people who do not live under your roof as much as possible.
+Keep a distance of at least 1 meter as much as possible from other people who do not live under your roof.
 If this is not possible, wear a mask or face covering.

-- Avoid contact, especially if you are sick.
+- Avoid contact, especially if you are ill.

 - Avoid direct contact for greetings, such as handshakes, and favor the use of alternative practices.

 - Maximum of two people in the elevators.